Virtual ProgramIn the 2022-2023 school year, our virtual program will be run twice.

-What is CBE?
-CBE is love, CBE is life, and it is also just one hour of mandated social time with your Athemath peers, doing some fun activity together, while Ali tries to make you actually talk to each other.
-Zero expectations, zero requirements (other than attend), and the only embarassment is on the staff's end.
+CBE's just one hour of optional social time with your Athemath peers, doing some fun activity together, while Athemath staff try to make you actually talk to each other.
+(CBE stands for community building event, which is kind of a bad name, but we're running with it.)
+Zero expectations, zero requirements, just fun (ideally).
 What more could you ask for?
 If you want to know what kind of events happen at CBE, here are some CBEs that will probably happen this year:

 - Peer Interview

 - Powerpoint Karaoke

 A bunch of events, random conversations, and announcements happen in our Discord server.
 Discord is software that provides a virtual lounge with text, voice, and video options, as well as dedicated channels for different topic discussions.
 It's become really popular because it works really well for nearly any program, be it a virtual summer camp or problem-writing group.

 Our Discord lounge lets you talk to your peers and Athemath staff 24/7, as a way to keep the community in touch.
 If you have math questions, or want to discuss a recent contest, or just talk about life, Discord is open for you to discuss.

 Our classes have a class fee of $90 per twelve-week session.